Femijay-code/appsec-projects/README.md

 * Document and showcase hands-on **application security projects**.
 * Provide a structured learning path for understanding and preventing real-world vulnerabilities.
-* Serve as a professional portfolio for practical security skills.

 ---